fangq/redbird/README.md

 Perform forward simulations at all sources and all wavelengths based on the input structure

+author: Qianqian Fang (q.fang <at> neu.edu)

 input:
-    cfg: the redbird cfg input defining the forward simulation settings
+    cfg: the redbird forward simulation data structure The forward solver in Redbird follows a very similar structure as those used by mcx and mmc (which are both forward solvers).

+      The rbrunforward() function takes in most of the simulation settings via the cfg struct input.
+This struct contains the following fields

+	node*: node list of the mesh
+	elem*: element list of the mesh
+	seg: labels/segmentation in the mesh (similar to mmc's cfg.elemprop) prop*: wavelength-dependent optical properties
+	param: wavelength-independent physiological properties
+	      (cfg.param.{hbo,hbr,water,lipids,aa3,scatamp,scatpow})
+	srctype*: source type [pencil]
+	srcpos*: source array locations
+	srcdir*: source directions
+	srcpattern*: arrays of pattern source data (3D array: Nx*Ny*Npat)
+	dettype: detector type [pencil]
+	detpos*: detector array locations (3 column, without radius)
+	detdir: detector directions
+	detpattern: arrays of pattern detector data (3D array: Nx*Ny*Npat)
+	bulk: bulk optical property
+	omega: frequency-domain system modulation (angular) frequency in rad

+      properties marked with "*" share nearly identical definitions as in MMC (if exist, also in MCX).

+      The following extra inputs are derived from the above inputs - they can be automatically populated by running rbmeshprep, or manually added

+	face: mesh exterior surface triangles
+	area: areas of surface triangles
+	evol: element volume
+	nvol: nodal volume
+	reff: effective reflective coeff (computed by rbgetreff)
+	deldotdel: $\nabla\phi(r)\cdot\nabla\phi(r)$ - the quadratic term
+	  of the FEM equation, (computed by rbdeldotdel) {rows,cols,idxcount}: Redbird's FEM equation uses a Compressed Sparse Column (CSC) format to store the system matrix A, these are related to the sparse matrix columns returned by rbfemnz
+	idxsum: the cumsum() of cfg.idxcount, i.e. the starting index of the non-zero terms for each node in the serialized vector

+    one can also pass on the cfg data structure used by mcxlab or mmclab to rbrunforward.
+If rbrunforward detects cfg.nphoton and cfg.node/cfg.elem in the input, it calls mmclab and run forward simulations on both the source (cfg.srcpos) and detectors (cfg.detpos); if it sees cfg.nphoton and cfg.vol, then, rbrunforward calls mcxlab to run the forward simulation. mcxlab/mmclab can not handle frequency-domain simulations

 output:
-    detval: the values at every source-detector combination (i.e. channels)
+    detval: the values at the detector locations
-    phi: the full volumetric forward solution computed at all wavelengths at every source and detector
+    phi: the full volumetric forward solution computed at all wavelengths
     Amat: the left-hand-side matrices (a containers.Map object) at specified wavelengths
     rhs: the right-hand-side vectors for all sources (independent of wavelengths) param/value pairs: (optional) additional parameters
 	 'solverflag': a cell array to be used as the optional parameters for rbfemsolve (starting from parameter 'method'), for example  rbrunforward(...,'solverflag',{'pcg',1e-10,200})
 	      calls rbfemsolve(A,rhs,'pcg',1e-10,200) to solve forward
 	      solutions
 ```

 #### `rbrunrecon`